Pilot-Wave Simulator: Exact Classical Sampling from Ideal and Noisy Quantum Circuits up to Hundreds of Qubits: Conclusions

 We specifically explored the Quantum Approximate Optimization Algorithm (QAOA), highlighting several key insights.
 Our findings confirm and extend previous observations that QAOA circuits produce pseudo-Boltzmann distributions, demonstrating that deeper circuits lead to lower effective temperatures and thus enhance sampling from lower-energy states.
 Importantly, we quantified how the probability of finding the ground state decreases exponentially with problem size, underscoring limitations of shallow-depth QAOA for practical optimization tasks at large scales.

 Our comparative analysis with Hastings' classical local-update algorithm revealed that classical algorithms at comparable depth can perform similarly to QAOA, challenging the utility of current shallow-depth quantum approaches for optimization problems.
-Additionally, by integrating realistic quantum noise models into our simulations, we provided essential benchmarks for near-term quantum hardware and assessed the detrimental impact of noise on the effectiveness of quantum algorithms.
+Additionally, by integrating realistic quantum noise models into our simulations, we assessed the detrimental impact of noise on the effectiveness of quantum algorithms, showing potential of our simulator as a tool for benchmarking near-term quantum hardware.
+Beyond QAOA, the same structural conditions suggest applicability to other shallow, locally-interacting circuit families such as hardware-efficient VQE ansätze and Trotterized simulations of local Hamiltonians, where bounded gate locality and low-dimensional block structure preserve the constant per-gate cost of the PW simulation framework.

 Overall, our simulator not only offers an efficient classical approach to exploring the behavior of structured quantum circuits but also serves as a powerful tool for guiding the development and benchmarking of quantum algorithms on current and future noisy intermediate-scale quantum (NISQ) devices.